Demolition work scheduled at The Carlton after second brick collapse - Tyler Morning Telegraph

 NORF has also stated that they are in the process of securing the necessary permits and coordinating with demolition contractors to address the safety risks.
 The company is working closely with the City of Tyler and the U.S. National Park Service to determine whether full demolition of the structure will be required.

-A demolition subcontractor is set to begin mobilizing on Monday to begin dismantling the compromised south wall.
+A demolition subcontractor was on site Monday to begin assessment to dismantle the compromised south wall.
 The demolition process is expected to begin within 48 hours and is anticipated to take up to two weeks to complete.

 The Carlton Hotel, a historic but deteriorating building at 106.
 E. Elm St. in downtown Tyler, has been the focus of several preservation efforts over the years.
 However, financial setbacks and market conditions have hindered progress.
 Once an upscale 115,000-square-foot hotel, the Carlton featured a three-story parking garage, a rooftop swimming pool, and a cabana.